Yorko/sdg_mapping_queries_n_ml_benchmarks/README.md

 ## Instructions

-1. **"Getting data"**: the data is shared via [ICSR Lab](https://www.elsevier.com/icsr/icsrlab).
+1. **"Getting data"**: Most of the data is [shared on GDrive](https://drive.google.com/drive/folders/109hExDLLg2JXAOJf94XIfeV_PYpMWyWB?usp=sharing).
+However, some data (Elsevier mappings, Elsevier multilabel dataset, Auckland mappings) is only shared via [ICSR Lab](https://www.elsevier.com/icsr/icsrlab) upon request.
 ICSR Lab is intended for scholarly research only and is a cloud-based computational platform which enables researchers to analyze large structured datasets, including aggregated data from Scopus author profiles, PlumX Metrics, SciVal Topics, and [Peer Review Workbench](https://www.elsevier.com/connect/new-dataset-offers-unique-insights-into-peer-review).
 Upon successful [application](https://www.elsevier.com/icsr/icsrlab/how-to-apply), download the data from ICSR Lab and put it in the `data` folder so that the file structure looks like this: <br><br>
 <img src='img/sdg_data_file_structure.png' width=40%>